Priachoki/CA2_DynamicProgramming/code.md

 # Fibonacci using Tabulation
 It is the bottom up version of dynamic programming.
 Instead of using recursion, Create a dp array and fill it from the smallest going upward. <img width="398" height="182" alt="image" src="https://github.com/user-attachments/assets/b83b313b-c4fc-4973-9a98-f66f79c03841" />  <br>
 Start by setting dp[0] = 0 and dp[1] = 1 then using the fibonacci formula dp[i] = dp[i-1] + dp[i-2].
 By the time the loop reaches i = n, the table already has all smaller Fibonacci values.This method is very fast because it does not repeat work and does not use recursion.

+#0/1 Knapsack
+The 0/1 Knapsack problem chooses items to maximize value without exceeding capacity.
+Created a 2D dp table:
+Rows reperesented number of items and columns represented capacities from 0 to W.
+Each cel dp][j] represents the best values using the first i items with capacity.
+At each step we decide: either not to take the item or take the item.